 - Early on, Jacob goes to the bank to get a loan to start a bakery.
 He is coldly shut down by the banker and is absolutely heartbroken.
-This is furthered when he goes home after a very hectic day, he looks at a photo of his grandmother, whose recipes he wants to share to the rest of New York, and can only sadly apologize for failing.
+This is furthered when he goes home after a very hectic day, he looks at a photo of his grandmother, whose recipes he wants to share with the rest of New York, and can only sadly apologize for failing.
 According to the script, the woman he is engaged to also leaves him on the day (per a deleted scene, she dumps him because he didn't get the loan for the bakery.)

 - When Newt pleads with MACUSA not to harm the creatures in his case.
 The guy has been doing field research on these creatures for over a year, has saved a few of them from poachers and traffickers and possible extinction, and wants to prove that they're not dangerous to fellow wizards — only for them to possibly be harmed/killed over something that they didn't even do.
 Eddie Redmayne's performance is heartbreaking; by the end of the scene Newt is on the verge of tears and is screaming for his creatures not to be hurt as he's dragged away."Don't hurt those creatures, nothing in there is dangerous!
 Please, don't hurt my creatures!
 They aren't dangerous!
 PLEASE, THEY ARE NOT DANGEROUS!
 THEY ARE NOT DANGEROUS!"